 Table 9-2 provides a summary of the DOE's Consolidated Audit Program (DOECAP) audit results.
-The TA labs had eight Priority II findings and two Priority I findings; Eberline had two Priority II findings.
-Chemtex, GEL, and PACE were not audited for 2022 for DOECAP.
+The TA-Missouri lab had one Priority II finding; TA-Sacramento had 12 Priority findings: GEL had 23 Priority II findings.
+Chemtex, GEL, and PACE were not audited for 2023 for DOECAP.
 Priority II findings are deviations from a requirement.
-Priority I findings are
+Priority I findings are issues that present substantial risk if not resolved in an expedited manner.
+Resolution/impacts of these findings are discussed in Section 9.7.